-Guest post by Hannah Dixon, founder of pip & expert in all things hormones, hair, and women's health.
+Guest post by Hannah Dixon, founder of pip & expert in all things feel-good hormones, hair, and women's health.

 We’re living in a new reality.
 COVID-19 has impacted every aspect of our lives and that includes the balance of our hormones.

 It feels like an understatement to say that the world is pretty overwhelming at the moment.

 Social distancing and isolation from the activities which normally bring us joy are having a significant impact on our mood, sex lives, and mental wellbeing.
 Of course, the internet immediately jumped on stories such as a nationwide increase in masturbation and the post-coronavirus baby boom.
 But several weeks in, these ideals are becoming harder to imagine.